-- d.
-Knowledge of the processes for the development and coordination of digitally-based art and design strategies (for example, storyboarding, concept mapping, and the use of scenarios and personas). e.
-Ability to analyze and synthesize relevant aspects of human interaction in various contexts (e.g., physical, cognitive, cultural, social, political, economic, etc.) and with respect to technologically-mediated communication, objects, and environments. f.
-Understanding of what is useful, usable, effective, and desirable with respect to user/ audience-centered digitally-based communication, objects, and environments. - g.
+- c.
+The portfolio demonstrates an understanding of the characteristics and capabilities of various technologies (hardware and software); their appropriateness for particular expressive, functional, and strategic applications; their positions within larger contexts and systems; and their influences on individuals and society.d.
+The portfolio demonstrates a knowledge of the processes for the development and coordination of digitally-based art and design strategies (for example, storyboarding, concept mapping, and the use of scenarios and personas). e.
+The portfolio demonstrates an ability to analyze and synthesize relevant aspects of human interaction in various contexts (e.g., physical, cognitive, cultural, social, political, economic, etc.) and with respect to technologically-mediated communication, objects, and environments. f.
+Understanding of what is useful, usable, effective, and desirable with respect to user/ audience-centered digitally-based communication, objects, and environments. g.
 Knowledge of history, theory, and criticism with respect to such areas as film, video, technology, and digital art and design. - h.
-Ability to work in teams and to organize collaborations among people from different disciplines. - i.
+Ability to work in teams and to organize collaborations among people from different disciplines. i.
 Ability to use the above competencies in the creation and development of professional quality digital media productions.